-Career Technical Credit Transfer (CT2) is a collaborative effort among the Ohio Board of Regents, the Ohio Department of Education's Office of Career-Technical & Adult Education, public secondary/adult career-technical education institutions and state supported institutions of higher education.
-The career technical credit transfer initiative ensures that students at an adult careertechnical institution or secondary career-technical education institution can transfer successfully-completed technical courses that adhere to recognized industry standards to any state institution of higher education without unnecessary duplication or institutional barriers.
+Career Technical Credit Transfer (CT)2 is a collaborative effort among the Ohio Board of Regents, the Ohio Department of Education's Office of Career-Technical & Adult Education, public secondary/adult career-technical education institutions, and state supported institutions of higher education.
+The Career Technical Credit Transfer initiative ensures that students at an adult careertechnical institution or secondary career-technical education institution can transfer successfully-completed technical courses that adhere to recognized industry standards to any state institution of higher education without unnecessary duplication or institutional barriers.
 Career Technical Credit Transfer is meant to complement the College Tech Prep program.
-See Appendix III for information on Career Technical Assurance Guides (CTAG) which identify the specific courses which are part of the statewide guarantee.
-Additional information can also be found on the Ohio Board of Regents web site: http://regents.ohio.gov/careertechtransfer/index.php.
+See Appendix III, p.
+477 for information on Career Technical Assurance Guides (CTAGs) which identify the specific courses which are part of the statewide guarantee.
+Additional information can also be found on the Ohio Board of Regents website: https://ohiohighered.org/transfer/ct2.